N4M3L355/robomission/README.md

 13. Celebrate the developed feature with some physical exercise and healthy snack.

+## Docker alternative

+1. Install Docker and Docker Compose.

+2. Create settings_secret.py configuration file:

+        $ cp backend/robomission/settings_secret_template.py backend/robomission/settings_secret.py

+3. Build the container:

+        $ docker-compose build

+4. Run the container in development friendly mode:

+        $ docker-compose run web make liveserver

+    This will run Django and Webpack simultaneously.
+Webpack will output network address for testing.

+    Important files for development are linked(in `docker-compose.yml`).
+If you want to rerun setup, stop container and build it.
 ## Tips

 * Use `export SHOW_SQL_QUERIES=True` to log all performed SQL queries.